-Set this variable to 1 to automatically start the prestoctl svc daemon when the system starts up.
-This daemon allows remote client systems to monitor a Prestoserve cache and its driver.
-A 0 (zero) value specifies that the daemon should not be started when the system starts up.
+Set this variable to 1 to automatically start the prestoctl_svc daemon when the system starts up.
+This daemon allows the use of the dxpresto graphical interface for Prestoserve.
+Setting a 0 (zero) value prevents the daemon from starting when the system starts up.